janreerink/Udacity_DevOpsDegree_Capstone/README.md

 ## Use jenkins pipeline to deploy
 Jenkinsfile contains a pipeline that:
+### Linting stage
-- performs a linting step of the Dockerfile and the python script.
+Performs a linting step of the Dockerfile and the python script.
 - todo: screenshot failed linting
 - todo: screenshot succesful linting
+### Docker stage
+- build an image from the dockerfile
-- builds an image and pushes it to dockerhub
+- pushes the image to the public docker repo
+### Deploy stage
-- runs the docker image on the eks cluster
+- Runs the image created in the step above
-    - to do: screenshot succesful pipeline run
+- Uses loadbalancer.yaml to create service